InfinitelyManic/Raspberry-Pi-2/README.md

 gpio_clear_47.s - clears PIN 47

-You can use the code to blink the 'ACT' led with Bash like so:
+You can use the code to blink the 'ACT' LED with Bash like so:

 <code>
 $ while :; do sudo ./gpio_clear_47; sleep .5 ; sudo ./gpio_set_47 ; done